Not too long ago, if you asked any professional services organization to tell you how they managed client proj…

 Elimination of manual processes

 Despite the influx of disruptive technologies, professional services tend to rely on old school methods.
-If your company still uses spreadsheets and Excel to track everything from billables, hours, and project management, then the administrative overhead you incur from doing so likely introduces artificial delays in projects, communication, and billing.
+If your company still uses spreadsheets and Excel to track everything from billables, hours, project scheduling, and project management, then the administrative overhead you incur from doing so likely introduces artificial delays in projects, communication, and billing.

 When information needs to be collated manually from multiple systems just to get a unified view, then you risk losing billable hours, and don’t have access to real-time project information.
 This can substantially damage communication efforts with your client, as you limit your ability to effectively anticipate, recognize, and communicate delays or additional costs in a timely manner.
 With automated project management and time tracking processes, you can access real-time project data and identify potential red flags ahead of time.
 This way, you can either deploy additional resources to help diminish any anticipated delays (or take other preventative action), or keep your client well-informed of potential changes to the project cost or schedule.